-The Game-Changing EV Charger Taking Europe by Storm: What You Need to Know - YaNoticias
+The Game-Changing EV Charger Taking Europe by Storm: What You Need to Know - YANoticias

 How-To Steps & Life Hacks for Users

-1. Integrate with Solar Systems: Maximize efficiency by pairing the IQ EV Charger 2 with your existing solar or battery setup if available.
+1. Integrate with Solar Systems: Maximise efficiency by pairing the IQ EV Charger 2 with your existing solar or battery setup if available.

-2. Leverage AI Optimization: Utilize the charger’s AI features to schedule charging when electricity rates are low, saving on costs and reducing carbon footprint.
+2. Leverage AI Optimisation: Utilise the charger’s AI features to schedule charging when electricity rates are low, saving on costs and reducing carbon footprint.

 3. Explore Bidirectional Capabilities: Stay informed about when V2H and V2G functionalities become available and compatible with your vehicle.
 This can offer not just energy savings but also additional financial returns if energy can be sold back to the grid.